khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ---

 <br>
-I've implementing payments processing for a project of mine.
+I'm implementing payments processing for a project of mine.
 Here are my notes in the hope it saves some time to someone else.

 # Table of Contents